arkency/event-bus/README.md

 ## Contributing

 Feel free to report any issue or idea on the GitHub page of this project.
-We can't do open source so we can't grasp the typical _fork_ process of doing things.
 If you report an issue, please try to provide reproducing steps or any piece of code that can reproduce the issue.

-Oh, and you can ask us anything by [writing an e-mail to us](mailto:dev@arkency.com).